-In 1961, at the age of six, I was introduced to the English school system for the first time.
+In 1961, at the age of six, I entered the English school system for the first time.
 No-one in our family had ever lived in England before.
-I had a generally happy time at Overchurch, a popular and forward-looking state primary around the corner from where we lived in Upton.
-My new classmates said I talked dead funny, even Double Dutch – born in Glasgow, I’d spent the previous two years in Indonesia, where Dad was working, and I had no reason to lose my Scottish accent.
+I had a generally happy time at Overchurch, a popular and progressive state primary around the corner from our house in Upton.
+My new classmates said I talked dead funny, and even Double Dutch – born in Glasgow, I’d spent the previous two years in Indonesia, where Dad was working, and I had no reason to lose my Scottish accent.

 Even today it sounds exotic

 Air travel in the late 50s was a serious undertaking.
 As you can see from my BOAC Junior Jet Club Log Book, it took six separate flights to get from London to Singapore, via Zurich, Beirut, Karachi, Calcutta and Rangoon.
 Since the airport at Jakarta was closed (there were holes in the runway), we then had to make our way from Singapore by ferry and car.

 It did not help that I had measles!

 Prior to Overchurch, my only formal education had been in a tiny school which the ex-pat denizens of Surabaya had established for their children.
 There were about a dozen of us (British, German, Dutch, American and Japanese); we were taught in English by two ladies, one Chinese and the other Indonesian.
 That is where I learned to read, write and do sums.